 The most unique thing about the disc golf course at Seven Pastures is the holes.
 While most courses on the mainland use chain baskets, Skagway didn’t have any of those, so each of their 18 holes is denoted by an overturned keg on a post.

-The tees are much easier to find now that there’s a set of new signs pointing the way, but there is definitely the possibility of losing a disc or 2 on the heavily wooded course.
-It’s one of the best things to do in Skagway if you’re looking for a casual day of outdoor recreation!
+The tees are much easier to find now that there’s a set of new signs pointing the way, but there is definitely the possibility of losing a disc or two on the heavily wooded course.
+It’s one of the best free things to do in Skagway if you’re looking for a casual day of outdoor recreation!

 5. Watch the Days of ’98 Show